Onboarding Guide

 The first step in configuring your Panther environment is to onboard log sources, which provide data to Panther to analyze and store.
 After identifying valuable sources, you'll onboard each one.

 Consider the log-emitting systems in your environment that you'd like to monitor for security.
 It's recommended to start with 8-10 log sources and try to come close to your allowed ingest volume.
-You can use log filtering if you would only like to ingest some logs from a certain source into Panther.
+You can use if you would only like to ingest some logs from a certain source into Panther.

 For each of the 8-10 log sources you've identified as wanting to ingest: